Best CFD Brokers List UK in 2023

-- Leverage: If you have a slightly higher tolerance for risk, the best CFD brokers will usually offer leverage of up to 1:30.
-This is reduced to 1:5 when trading share CFDs.
+If you have a slightly higher tolerance for risk, the best CFD brokers will usually offer leverage of up to 1:30.
+This is typically 1:5 when trading share CFDs.

-- Negative Balance Protection: Although now the norm with CFD brokers, it’s best to make sure that the provider has Negative Balance Protection in place.
+Although now the norm with CFD brokers, it’s best to make sure that the provider has Negative Balance Protection in place.
 This means that an unsuccessful leveraged trade will not push your account balance into negative territory.
-Instead, your position will be closed when your balance hits zero.
+Instead, when your CFD account balance hits zero your position closes automatically.

 Based in the UK and looking to start trading CFDs today?
-If so, below you will find a quick step-by-step walkthrough to get you started in minutes.
-We’ve based our demonstration on popular CFD broker eToro – but feel free to use any platform of your choosing!
+If so, below you will find a quick step-by-step walkthrough.

 Step 1: Open Account and Upload ID

-First and foremost, head over to the eToro website and elect to open an account.
-As is the case with all FCA-regulated CFD brokers, you will need to provide some personal information.
+When you open an account, as is the case with all FCA-regulated CFD brokers, you will need to provide some personal information.